-How to Set Up a Killer Home Bar
+How to Set Up the Hottest At-Home Bar

 Hay believes every home bar should contain at least one bottle each of:

 - American whiskey, like bourbon

 - Irish whiskey